urlckd/OMNI/README.md

 ```
 Step Three:
 ```
-Click on the cube located in the top right of your browser, and then proceed to click "manage extensions."
-This should open a new tab for all of the current extensions you have installed.
+Click on the cube located in the top right of your browser, and then proceed to click "manage extensions."This should open a new tab for all of the current extensions you have installed.
 ```
 ![Screenshot](https://i.imgur.com/q13LYd1.png)
 Step Four: